 Next Steps

-This draft Final Report will be posted for public comment for a minimum duration of 40 days.
-This second opportunity to comment on the draft outputs of the CCWG follows a public comment period held on the Initial Report, which was open from 8 October to 11 December 2018.
-Following the closing of the public comment forum, the CCWG will review the public comments received and update this report as needed and finalize it for submission to its Chartering Organizations.
+This proposed Final Report will be posted for Public Comment for a minimum duration of 40 days.
+This second Public Comment period on the draft outputs of the CCWG follows a Public Comment period held on the Initial Report, which was open from 8 October to 11 December 2018.
+Following the closing of the Public Comment forum, the CCWG will review the Public Comments received and update this report as needed and finalize it for submission to its Chartering Organizations.

 Objective and next steps